platykus/platykus.github.io/content/posts/introduction.md

 first effort will be towards creating Platykus on AWS and its EKS managed Kubernetes cluster service.

-My next steps will be the initial design, scope and implementation of Platykus on EKS with AWS as the hosting cloud vendor.
+My next steps will be the initial design and implementation of Platykus on EKS with AWS as the hosting cloud vendor.

 Thus begins Platykus.
 I hope you will join me for the journey and enjoy the ride!